- Community building & interdisciplinary learning

 Are you ready to apply?
 Here's the application and more details:

 Catch the Next, Inc. (CTN) is a national, award-winning college readiness and completion organization committed to increasing equitable outcomes in higher education.
-The CTN mission is to empower faculty, staff, and institutions to increase the educational attainment of Latinos and other under-served communities in order to close higher education equity and achievement gaps.
-At San Antonio College, a Hispanic Serving Institution, Ascender Learning Communities (ALC) courses enhance the Latinx student experience with support, learning opportunities and motivation needed to complete a degree.
+The CTN mission is to empower faculty, staff, and institutions to increase the educational attainment of underserved communities in order to close higher education equity and achievement gaps.
+At San Antonio College, Ascender Learning Communities (ALC) courses enhance the student experience with support, learning opportunities, and motivation needed to complete a degree.

 Find Us On